ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_general/repositories.md

 ```
-sb-code       # each of the code repositories, e.g. "blocks"
+sb-code           # each of the code repositories
   |
-  |- source   # original code, e.g. from imported schema
+  |- source       # original code
   |- working      # for editing, temporary...
   |- schemas      # JSON Schema files as YAML; read to produce the output files
+  |- generated    # contains files generated from main schema YAML files
-  |- json     # .json version of the schema, generated from YAML file
+      |- json     # .json version of the schema
-  |- examples # .json example data, generated from inline examples in schema
+      |- examples # .json example data, from inline examples
-  |- doc      # .md documentation, generated from inline documentation in schema
+      |- doc      # .md documentation, from inline documentation
 ```

 The structure of the code repositories is a pre-requisite for the parsing of the